peterkappus/hugo-pk/content/blog/okr-check-in-guide/index.md

 ## Setting up for success
 As with any new habit, adopting regular OKR check-ins requires gentle, constant pressure, and strong team commitment.
 With practice, check-ins will become quick, relatively painless, and valuable.

-Nominate an OKR champion for each team who, a bit like the [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)), facilitates the discussion, captures outputs, and ensures OKRs work hard for the team.
+Nominate an OKR champion for each team to facilitate the discussion, capture outputs, and ensure OKRs work hard for the team.
 Usually a project/delivery manager will start in this role and then hand over to different people throughout the quarter, giving others valuable experience and sharing the load.
-Try letting the current OKR Champion nominate the next one each week.
+Let the current OKR Champion nominate the next one each week.

 The weekly check-in can happen any time.
 Some teams like using it to kick off the week, or wrap it up, or put it in the middle.
-See what feels right to your team.
+Do what feels right to your team.

 > Like any new habit, OKR check-ins will feel cumbersome at first.
 Persist and they'll get easier and more valuable.

 ## Discuss recent events
-Avoiding the temptation to analyse and judge, simply mention any events since the last check-in which might be relevant or affect confidence.
+Avoid the temptation to analyse and judge.
+Simply mention any events since the last check-in which might be relevant or affect confidence.
 Did you ship something?
 Or experience an outage?
 Did anyone join or leave?
 Did you have any important conversations or make any key decisions or discoveries?

 ## Measure confidence (not progress)
 Next look at the list above and think about how it makes you _feel_.
 Remember, [OKRs are not tactics](/blog/okrs-are-not-tactics). **They're not a roadmap or a plan.** They don't describe the _activities you want to do_ but rather the _change_ you want to see _because of whatever you do_.